MokhaLeee/fe8u-cskillsys-kernel/docs/SkillSys.md

 ## RAM table API

 As for RAM table, developers may use the following API to give unit skills.
-Each ally can get 7 RAM skills and enemy can get 3 skills limited by SRAM size.
+Each unit can get 7 RAM skills.

 ```C
 #include "skill-system.h"